 Take a beach day

 No less than 12 separate beaches can be found along the Gulf coastline between St. Petersburg and Clearwater, and the weather is good for visiting nearly year-round.
-Some of the area’s most popular restaurants can be found nearby as well, such as Frenchy’s on Clearwater Beach, known for its grouper sandwich.
+Clearwater Beach, Belleair Beach, Indian Rocks Beach, Madeira Beach and St. Pete Beach are especially popular with tourists, spring breakers and locals alike.

-A Tampa sports travel vacation doesn’t have to end with pro sports.
+A Tampa Bay sports travel vacation doesn’t have to end with the region’s pro sports teams.
 The University of South Florida is the most prominent collegiate athletics program in the area, with Division I football and basketball programs competing in the American Athletic Conference.
-Tropicana Field also hosts the annual St. Petersburg Bowl between AAC and ACC teams.